 Designed around the unique qualities of the specific source of paper sludge, a FEECO rotary dryer offers an efficient and reliable option in this setting.

-Upon drying, granulation equipment can be employed to upgrade the material into a premium soil amendment or fertilizer product and allows for the inclusion of any nutrients or beneficial additives.
+Upon drying, granulation equipment can be employed to upgrade the material into a premium soil amendment or fertilizer product and allow for the inclusion of any nutrients or beneficial additives.

-Depending on the desired product characteristics, one or more types of equipment may be used alone or combined to create a granulation operation:
+Depending on the desired product characteristics, one or more types of equipment may be used alone or in combination to create a granulation operation:

 A rotary dryer follows the granulation process to reduce the moisture content of the product to its final form for a stable, storable product.